epics-modules/Yokogawa_DAS/docs/GM10Doc.md

     -   **32** - Unknown

 **ALARMS** - Shows the alarms set for an input channel.
 Records are linked to the channel interrupt.
-:   **mbbi record:** Uses any hardware or calculation addresses.
-Each
-    bit of the 4-bit value corresponds to the status of an alarm, as multiple alarms can occur simultaneously; bit 0 is defined as the least significant bit.
+* *mbbi record:* Uses any hardware or calculation addresses.
+Each bit of the 4-bit value corresponds to the status of an alarm, as multiple alarms can occur simultaneously; bit 0 is defined as the least significant bit.